-9.3 Pre- and Post-Judgment Interest Pre-judgment Interest
+9.3 Pre- and Post-judgment Interest Pre-judgment Interest

 Pre-judgment interest derives from the terms of the contract and/or statute and should be pleaded.
 It can be awarded from the date that the cause of action arises up to the date of the judgment.
+The court may award statutory interest on a simple basis where it thinks fit, and at a rate that it thinks fit.
+The court may not award statutory interest where interest already runs on the debt.

-There are no statutory limits on the award of prejudgment interest per se, however the Court has a customary law power to regulate interest which it considers excessive.
-Further, statutory interest may not be awarded on unpaid interest.
+There are no statutory limits on the award of pre-judgment interest per se, however the court has a customary law power to regulate interest which it considers excessive.
 Whether the amount of interest set out in the contract is payable in full will depend upon the enforceability of the relevant terms of the contract (eg, punitive interest rates may not be enforceable).